BryantD/itch-rpg-jams/README.md

 ```
 Usage: itch-jam delete [OPTIONS] [ID]...

-  delete a jam from the database
+  delete jams from the database

+Positional arguments:
+  [ID]...
+One or more jam IDs to delete

 Options:
   --help  Show this message and exit.